tsalo/tsalo/README.md

 🌱 I'm currently learning about complex-valued fMRI and systemic low-frequency oscillations (sLFOs) in fMRI.

-👯 I’m looking to collaborate on advanced denoising tools for fMRI data.
+👯 I’m looking to collaborate on advanced denoising tools for fMRI data leveraging multi-echo, complex-valued, or simultaneous physio acquisitions.
 If you're working on this kind of thing, let me know!

 💬 Ask me about using NiMARE or tedana.